Richard Yarde: Biography

 Yarde taught art at Boston University, Wellesley College, Amherst College, the Massachusetts College of Art, Mount Holyoke College, the University of Massachusetts at Boston.
-From 1999–2011, he was a professor of art at University of Massachusetts at Amherst.
+From 1999 to 2011, he was a professor of art at University of Massachusetts at Amherst.

 Works

 Richard Yarde worked in the most unforgiving medium - watercolor.
 He says that "The watercolor either succeeds or it doesn't, just like surgery."
 Since he works free handed, he has to take the risk that he may not succeed on the first round.
 Yarde often improvised, sometimes while listening to jazz.
 Several of his works were unusually large for a watercolorist, 10 by 10 feet or larger.
 His work defies the fact that watercolor paintings should be small, charming renderings of landscapes or flowers.
 Yarde's paintings are monumental in scale that express poignant personal themes, he expressed these themes using a medium that has traditionally been described as translucent and temporal.
 Yarde was also inspired by elements based on different cultures, which shapes his work into how he perceives the world.
 Yarde had a gallery showing based on this theme.